 The Four Seasons Resort at Jimbaran Bay

-We checked into the Four Seasons just for a day, but what a day.
+We checked into the Four Seasons Jimbaran Bay just for a day, but what a day.
 We loved the villa with private plunge pool, the kids’ club activities, the kid amenities, the beach and the food (both lunch and dinner at Sundara were excellent).
 I got an amazing 90-minute Balinese massage as well.
 And every employee we spoke with seemed genuinely happy.
-When we return to Bali, this will be the first hotel I book.

 Friends invited us one night to dinner at Taman Wana, a collection of five villas, where they were staying.
 I loved the concept of a private villa with a concierge, and the villas were gorgeous.
 This would be a great alternative to a hotel for a family or a group of friends who otherwise would require multiple hotel rooms.

 Is it crazy to go to Bali from the US for just a week?
 Maybe a little, but only because of the jetlag.
-Otherwise the flight schedule worked out really well and it’s a great, more interesting alternative to Hawaii or Mexico for a family vacation in the sun.
+Otherwise the flight schedules typically work out well for us, and it’s a more interesting alternative to Hawaii or Mexico for a family vacation in the sun.
 It’s a small world.
 Take your kids everywhere!